Govind Solegaonkar: Style

-These paintings illustrate his mastery over pure, delicate, rhythmic yet powerful line acquired by his in depth study of Frescos Art.
-These were a very remarkable example of wall decoration on traditional lines.
+These paintings illustrate his mastery over line acquired by his study of Frescos Art.
+These were an example of wall decoration on traditional lines.

 He experimented illusionistic paintings in the academic style and made compositions in Indian decorative style.
 His work in the early period of his career was earmarked as replete with Iconographic paintings making subtle use of different styles.
 He belonged to the transition period.
 He was known to be the first modern artist from J.J.
 School of Art.